SobaSkee/portfolio/README.md

 ## Description

 Hi there!
 This is the repository for my personal portfolio website that I will be making changes to often.
 Currently, it is buit with just HTML, CSS, and vanilla JS.
 I hope to rebuild this website with JS libraries such as React in the future. <br> <br> This website's purpose is to showcase information about me such as my education, (future) work experience, and projects I have worked on.
-It is meant to be easily accessible to all users.
-It has been tested with the Website Accessibility Evalulation Tool (WAVE) to make sure it is compliant to individuals with disabilities.
+It has been tested with the Website Accessibility Evalulation Tool (WAVE) to make sure it is easily accessible to individuals with disabilities.

 ## Author